blackmirag3/Classify/docs/DeveloperGuide.md

 ![DataStoringObjectDiagramUML](./diagrams/src/DataStoring/ObjectDiagram.png)

 ### Process Component
 This section refers to `TextFileHandler.java`, `TextFileParser.java`, and `TextFileReader.java` classes.
+It ensures that we are able to put new files in the folder in data which is named Input Folder.

+#### Design Considerations

+#### Implementation and Rationale

 ---